LiezelK2/doc/README.md

 ## How to add custom theming to your form:

-If you like to add additional custom theming to the template, the first things you need to do is just ensure your environment is correct:
+If you would like to add additional custom theming to the template, the first things you need to do is just ensure your environment is correct:
+You would also need the Sharedo Theme file to adjust any theming.

 1. Ensure Node JS is installed and VS Code
 2. Open the folder with VS Code
 3. Open the command line in VS Code and run `npm start`